webpack-contrib/less-loader/README.md

 #### Less resolver

-If you specify the `paths` option, the `less-loader` will not use webpack's resolver.
-Modules, that can't be resolved in the local folder, will be searched in the given `paths`.
+If you specify the `paths` option, modules will be searched in the given `paths`.
 This is Less' default behavior. `paths` should be an array with absolute paths:

 **webpack.config.js**